A Survey on Time-Series Pre-Trained Models: Overview of TS-PTMs

 \textbf{AutoEncoder} {\;} For variable-length NLP sequences such as sentences, paragraphs, and documents, it has been very useful to first convert them to fixed-dimensional vectors \cite{qiu2020pre}.
 Inspired by this, Malhotra et al. proposed the time-series model Timenet~\cite{malhotra2017timenet}, which encodes a univariate time series to a fixed-dimensional vector via the Sequence-to-Sequence~(Seq2Seq) framework~\cite{sutskever2014sequence}.
 This consists of an encoder and a decoder.
 An example RNN-based encoder-decoder is shown in Fig.~\ref{fig:reconstruction}.
 The encoder converts the input sequence to a fixed-dimensional vector representation, and the decoder reconstructs it to another sequence as output.
 This process can be written as: $ \boldsymbol{H} = f_{enc}(\boldsymbol{X})$ and $ \boldsymbol{\hat{X}} = f_{dec}(\boldsymbol{H})$, where $\boldsymbol{H}$ is the representation, $\boldsymbol{X}$ is the input, $\boldsymbol{\hat{X}}$ is the reconstructed input, $f_{enc}(\cdot)$ and $f_{dec}(\cdot)$ are the encoder and decoder functions, respectively.
 By combining the pre-trained encoder with a classifier, Timenet has shown good performance on time-series classification.
 However, using autoencoder-based PTMs for other TSM tasks, such as forecasting and anomaly detection, has been less explored.

 \textbf{Denoising AutoEncoder} {\;} To learn more robust representations for the downstream tasks, the Denoising AutoEncoder~(DAE)~\cite{vincent2010stacked} has been used \cite{baevski2019vq}.
 As shown in Fig.~\ref{fig:DAE}, the input time series $\boldsymbol{X}$ is corrupted to $\boldsymbol{\tilde{X}}$ by adding noise or random masking.
 The DAE is then trained to reconstruct the original $\boldsymbol{X}$.
 Compared to the vanilla AutoEncoder, the DAE makes learning more difficult, thus enhancing robustness of the time-series representations.
-Since the DAE has achieved good performance on representation learning~\cite{vincent2010stacked,ma2021learning}, it is also used in the PTMs~\cite{shi2021self,zhang2022cross}.
+Since the DAE has achieved good performance on representation learning~\cite{vincent2010stacked,ma2021learning}, it is also used in the {}{TS-PTMs~\cite{nietime,dong2024simmtm,zhang2023trid}.}

-A piooneering work that uses DAE in TS-PTM is the Audio Word2Vec~\cite{chung2016audio}.
+A pioneering work that uses DAE in TS-PTM is the Audio Word2Vec~\cite{chung2016audio}.
 Given variable-length audio segments, Audio Word2Vec obtains fixed-dimensional vectors, which are then used in applications such as query-by-example Spoken Term Detection~(STD).
 To learn robust representations, Audio Word2Vec consists of two stages: offline and online~\cite{vincent2010stacked}.
 In the offline phase, a pre-trained model is obtained using all the audio segments.
 This is then used to encode online language sequences to fixed-dimensional vectors.
-Inspired by Audio Word2Vec, Hu et al.~\cite{hu2016transfer} employed a DAE to pre-train the model for short-term wind speed time-series forecasting.
-The DAE-based model is pre-trained on massive data from older farms, which is then fine-tuned on data from newly-built farms.
+Inspired by Audio Word2Vec, Hu et al.~\cite{hu2016transfer} employed a DAE to pre-train the model for short-term wind speed time-series forecasting. {}{Also, Shao et al.~\cite{shao2022pre} integrated Graph Neural Networks (GNNs) with an unsupervised masked auto-encoder strategy for pre-training multivariate time series forecasting models.
+Specifically, they employed a series of Transformer blocks as the encoder-decoder architecture and used GNNs to capture the spatio-temporal relationships between different variables.}